XpiritBV/CodeToCloud-Workshop/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐛 Bug report
 about: Create a report to get rid of a bug that bothered you in the CodeToCloud workshop
-title: ''
+title: "[BUG]"
-labels: Continuous Improvement, Community feedback
+labels: Continuous Improvement, Community feedback, bug
 assignees: cdijkstra

 ---